 2) Tablature Is Much Easier to Learn

 As I briefly stated earlier, even for myself, I use tablature nearly 100% of the time because it’s just way easier to learn.
-Not only that, but programs ilke Guitar Pro 7.5 – easily one of the best purchases I’ve made in the last year from Plugin Fox – allow you to slow down the piece to 10% of normal speed if you wanted to learn at super slow speed.
+Not only that but programs like Guitar Pro 8 (on my Product Page) allow you to slow down the piece to 10% of normal speed if you want to learn at super slow speed.

 3) There Is More Tablature For Popular Songs Than Sheet Music Online

-The next reason, which honestly could be the second or even the most important reason, is that there is a massive library of amateur transcriptions uploaded on the internet.
-All over the internet, there exists tablature for guitarists, even for songs that aren’t terribly popular or well-known by the general public.
+The next reason, which honestly could be the second or even the most important, is that there is a massive library of amateur transcriptions uploaded on the internet.
+All over the internet, there exists tablature for guitarists, even for songs that aren’t popular or well-known by the general public.

 4) Amateur Guitarists Can Transcribe Songs And Upload Them Online

 Related to the last point, part of what makes the guitar so easy to play is the existence of tablature and the fact this tablature is hosted online for free.